Countess Constance Markievicz was a co-commander in the 1916 Easter RIsing and the first Irish woman elected to parliament.

-Sir Roger Casement was found guilty of treason and sentenced to death by hanging on June 29, 1916, 103 years ago today.
+Sir Roger Casement was found guilty of treason and sentenced to death by hanging on June 29, 1916, 105 years ago today.

-The Edinburgh man calling the military shots from the GPO was the “heart” of the rebellion.
+James Connolly, the Edinburgh man calling the military shots from the GPO during the 1916 Easter Rising, was the “heart” of the rebellion